 Q: What are the facilities like?

 A: The A-frame lodge contains the dining area, chapel, nurse’s station, office, and two cabins on the third floor.
 Five cabins and one yurt house twelve people each in bunks with mattresses.
 A bathhouse provides private showers, toilets, and sinks.
 The Activity Center contains a climbing wall, fireplace, and space for games.
 Outdoor gatherings are in the amphitheater or fireside ring.
 Camp’s electrical power comes from a generator, but emergency lighting is provided through batteries.
+A flashlight is always helpful!
 Some cabin groups will camp overnight at designated sites within the loop.
-The entrance gate is locked nightly.
+The entrance gate is closed nightly.

 A: There are 2-3 daily activities during from which campers choose: swimming, hiking, crafts, climbing wall, inner-tubing, field games, nature activities, etc.

 Q: How do I get to Drift Creek Camp?